 A pension is often the largest or second largest capital asset in a marriage or Civil Partnership.
-As such, it is important that pensions are considered in the financial settlement if a couple decides to divorce or dissolve their civil partnership.
+As such, it is important that pensions are considered in the financial settlement.

 Pensions can be complex and confusing at the best of times, but the details need to be addressed carefully by a divorce lawyer aided by an experienced independent financial adviser (IFA) if you and your lawyer think that is necessary.

 Frequently, one person has a substantial pension and the other might have none or a very limited pension provision because, for example, they have given up their job to look after the children.
 You and your lawyer need to consider if that pension should be shared or if you should receive more of another asset, such as the home instead.

 It is normally the wife who has the lowest (if any) pension provision, as the couple assume she will benefit from the husband’s pension when he retires.
 There is no automatic entitlement to a spouse’s pension but the court will look at all the facts and figures in each case.